bernhardAxonIvy/doc/source/designer-guide/how-to/continuous-integration.rst

 Continuous Integration
 ======================

-|ivy| Projects are designed to be built on a continuous integration (CI)
-server like Jenkins.
+Axon Ivy Projects are designed to be built on a continuous integration (CI) server like Jenkins.